wso2/docs-apk/en/docs/setup/enterprise-apim-apk-agent-install.md

     ```

 !!!
 Optional
     To commence the installation while making use of the customization capabilities inherent in the `values.yaml` file, follow the subsequent command format.
-Instructions in [Customize Configurations](../setup/Customize-Configurations.md) will guide you through the process of acquiring the `values.yaml` file.
+Instructions in the <a href="../../setup/Customize-Configurations" target="_blank">customize configurations section</a> will guide you through the process of acquiring the `values.yaml` file.

     === "Command"
          ```